luxonis/depthai-docs-website/FAQ.md

 Here is a single-camera version (megaAI) running with `pytyon3 test.py -dd` (to disable showing depth info):
 ![megaAI Legos](/images/lego.png)

+## Is DepthAI and megaAI easy to use with Raspberry Pi?

+Very.
+It's designed for ease of setup and use, and to keep the Pi CPU not-busy.

+See [here](https://docs.luxonis.com/api/#raspbian) to get up and running quickly!

 ## Can all the models be used with the Raspberry Pi?

 Yes, every model can be used, including: